firavoyage/blogging/readme.md

 ## erudition

 - people
-  - `ruanyf` everything of the digital time
+  - `livid` letter to solitary youth
-  - `reflections` memories of the age
+  - `ruanyf` things in the digital time
-  - `livid` letter to confused youth
+  - `reflections` memories of the fellows
-  - `florio` guide to programming ride
+  - `florio` guide to programming journey
-  - `nat` belief of a tech entrepreneur
+  - `nat` belief of an entrepreneur
 - ideas
-  - `projects` things interesting and things meaningful
+  - `projects` endeavours worthwhile
   - `wisdom` foresights and references
   - `quotes` perspective and thoughts
-  - `mistral` erudition of mistral ai
+  - `mistral` gamut of mistral ai
   - `comments` what i have heard as a student
   - `idioms` lines and memes just for fun
   - `fin` words at the end of the day